jLantxa/mapache/doc/design.md

 ### Chunking

-Mapache uses [FastCDC v2020](https://github.com/nlfiedler/fastcdc-rs) as its Content-Defined Chunking (CDC) algorithm.
-A custom, self-hosted implementation of this algorithm is also available, but it cannot be considered stable yet.
+Mapache uses a custom implementation of [FastCDC](https://ieeexplore.ieee.org/document/9055082).
+FastCDC is a Content-Defined Chunking algorithm proposal that offers a speedup of 3x - 12x with respect to Rabin-based CDC with comparable deduplication ratio.

 ### Compression and encryption